Remarkable Rome holidays & city breaks 2018/2019

 Rome is Europe’s most gloriously cinematic city, spectacularly beautiful and humming with life.
 Audrey Hepburn whizzed around it on a scooter in Roman Holiday and Anita Ekberg waded seductively in the Trevi Fountain in La Dolce Vita.
 With such an extraordinary backdrop – ancient monuments, extravagant Baroque palaces, cobbled streets and pavement cafés – it’s easy to feel like you’re starring in your own movie.
 While Rome’s long history is evident at every turn, this is no museum city living on its past, but a restless, exciting and thoroughly contemporary capital that is constantly re-inventing itself, a fantastic city break.
+With short flights at incredibly cheap rates and some supreme deals on a whole host of accommodation options, your silver-screen adventure is waiting in 2019/2018.
 Romantic, glamorous, and steeped in history, a holiday in Rome is an experience you’ll never forget.

 Most popular hotels in Rome